Octopus v4: Graph of language models: Experiments

 \subsection{MMLU benchmark evaluation}

-This section presents a benchmark evaluation of the Octopus v4 system, comparing its performance with other renowned models using the MMLU benchmark to demonstrate our model's effectiveness.
-In our inference system, we utilize two compact language models: the 3B parameter Octopus v4 model and another worker language model with no more than 8B parameters.
-The comparison is shown in Figure (\ref{fig:mmlu}).
-The procedure of the inference is demonstrated in Figure (\ref{fig:node_transfer}).
+This section presents a benchmark evaluation of the Octopus v4 system, comparing its performance with that of other renowned models on the MMLU benchmark to demonstrate our model's effectiveness.
+In our inference system, we utilize two compact language models: the 3B-parameter Octopus v4 model and a worker language model with no more than 8B parameters.
+The comparison is shown in Table~\ref{tab:mmlu}, and the inference procedure is illustrated in Figure (\ref{fig:node_transfer}).